octobercms/docs/3.x/extend/database/query.md

     ->get();
 ```

-#### "Where in" statements

-The `whereIn` method verifies that a given column's value is contained within the given array:
+The `whereIn` method verifies that a given column's value is contained within the given array.

 ```php
 $users = Db::table('users')